John F. Keenan (politician): Quincy City Council

 In 2003, John was appointed to the Quincy City Council to fill a vacant seat, and was elected Councilor at Large in 2004.
-He was re-elected Councilor at Large four times, the last time topping the ticket.
+He was re-elected Councilor at Large four times, the last time as the highest vote getter.
 He served as Chairman of the Council’s Finance Committee for eight years.

 Massachusetts State Senate

 2010 elections

 In 2010, John F. Keenan ran for the Massachusetts State Senate, for the Norfolk and Plymouth district.
 He beat a Democratic Party primary challenger, Arthur Steven Tobin, with 9,539 to Tobin's 8,146, well over 55% of the vote.
 In the general election, Keenan defeated Republican Daniel M. Dewey and Independent Laura Innis, 29,982 votes to 18,582 for Dewey and 5,152 for Innis.

 2012 elections

 In 2012, Keenan, running for reelection, was unopposed in the Democratic primary, receiving all 5,309 votes cast.
 In the general election, he was unopposed, but garnered about 75% of the vote, with over 16,000 blank votes being submitted.
 His second term began in January, 2013.